ke6zfi/HC12/README.md

-HC11 CC1101
+HC12 SI4463
 ==============

-This a conversion of the CC1101 Arduino Library for the HC11 module.
+Support for the HC12 module.

 Usage
 -----
 compile.sh to compile example.c

-flash.sh to burn image to HC11.
+flash.sh to burn image to HC12.

 see example.c on how to send and receive data.